italrr/nite/docs/MapSpec.md

 We'll be targeting to be able to host maps of up to 10000x10000 (10,000,0000 cells)

-Some of these are not mandatory allowing full flexibility
+Some of these are not mandatory allowing full flexibility.

 SPEC:
 ```
 {